 While the steps to realizing that vision may vary by team or solution, what unites everything is personalization.
 Look at every source that you’re bringing in through the lens of personalization.

 It’s personalization that serves the most relevant content for the right person at the right time.
 Personalization also allows you to continually engage with each source as your knowledge base – and customer service team – grow.
+AI search makes it possible to adapt to this growth by processing large amounts of data and learning from it.
+It gets better over time.
+Reps also get better at handling difficult customers and inquiries, which reduces frustration and improves overall customer satisfaction.

 3. Teach your agents to be search experts